RustSandbox/gcloud-ssh/README.md

 - **🔒 Secure Key Deployment**: Automatically copies your public SSH key to the selected VM.
 - **🖥️ Ready-to-Use SSH Command**: Generates the exact SSH command you need to connect to your VM.
 - **🎨 Rich Terminal Interface**: Beautiful ASCII art, animations, and color-coded information.
-- **📱 Responsive Design**: Adapts to your terminal size for optimal display.

 ## 🛠️ Prerequisites